dotnet/docs/docs/standard/linq/perform-streaming-transformations-text-xml.md

 ms.assetid: 9b3bd941-d0ff-4f2d-ae41-7c3b81d8fae6
 ---

-# How to do streaming transformations of text to XML in C# (LINQ to XML)
+# How to perform streaming transformations of text to XML in C# (LINQ to XML)

 You can use an extension method that releases a line at a time to stream a text file for processing.
 This technique reduces memory requirements compared to techniques which load the entire file and then process it.